adammurdoch/docmatic/README.md

 Why?
 ----
-Existing tool-chains for the JVM are unwieldy, slow and hard to customise.
+* Existing tool-chains for the JVM are unwieldy, slow and hard to customise.
+Docmatic is small, fast and easy to install.
+* Docbook has a comprehensive model for documentation, but awkward to use for authoring documents.
+Markdown, on the other hand, is nice for authoring, but the resulting documents lack a lot of useful structural information.
+Docmatic is an experiment in allowing you to build documentation from these two formats, using the strengths of each as appropriate.

 Supported Inputs
 ================
 Can parse a subset of Markdown and DocBook 4.5 and 5.
 You can also use the API to build a document programmatically.

-Note that Docmatic is a work-in-progress, so not everything is supported.
+Note that Docmatic is a very early work-in-progress, so not much is supported.

 Markdown
 --------